-A Love Letter to Millennials and Gen Z from Gen X
+A Love Letter to Millennials and Gen Z from Generation X

 We just wanted to write you a quick note of encouragement from the Latchkey Kids.
 Y’all are getting a raw deal, and we see it.
 You should be renamed the Gaslit Generation for all the emotional whiplash, Millennials, in particular, have been experiencing.
 After giving it some thought, we came up with a few pieces of advice that we wish we had from the generation before us when they passed the baton.

-Take special notice when someone from a previous generation writes an article or spends their throwing shade on your generation.
-What do those people or businesses have to gain by denigrating or dissing Millennials or Gen Z?
+Take special notice when someone from a previous generation writes an article or throws shade on your generation.
+What do those people or businesses have to gain by denigrating or dissing Millennials or Generation Z?
 Ad revenue?
 Clicks, likes, and shares?
 You are not the first generation to be down-played by their predecessors, but you might be the first generation to be dissed for profit, or in order not to disrupt the status quo.
-(And, you won’t be the last.)
-In fact, I hope you keep this in mind when the next generation is coming up trying to flourish in whatever you’ve passed down to them.
+Keep this in mind when the next generation is coming up trying to flourish.

-We Gen X’er’s were taught that our definition of success should be climbing the corporate ladder, working to the bone and sacrificing ourselves, the planet, and our relationships to get what all the other generations before.
-So, Dear Millennials and Z’ers, please think about what success means to you – your health, community, money, relationships, planet and beyond.
+Generation X was taught that our definition of success should be climbing the corporate ladder, working to the bone and sacrificing ourselves, the planet, and our relationships.
+So, Millennials and Gen Z’ers, please think about what success means to you – your health, community, money, relationships, planet and beyond.
 Imagine what would make you feel successful in each of these realms.
 It doesn’t have to align with the vision of a big house on the hill with the flashy ride.
-It might be that you make your own hours so you can spend time on your charity work or continuing education.
+It might be that you make your own hours to spend time on your charity work or continuing education.
 It could be a remote job so you can travel and work.

-We really are proud of you.
+Remember, we really are proud of you.
 You are the most socially engaged generation since the ’60s.
 You realize that the only way to get rid of the hate and haters is to aggressively pursue equality, joy, and demonstrate love.
-Someday, you might build a world were extremes of right and left don’t exist and rationality is the tone of the conversation because that’s what you’re bringing to the table.
+Someday, you might build a world where extremes of right and left don’t exist and rationality is the tone of the conversation.
+That’s what you can bring to the table.

-You, Millennial, and you Gen Z’er are so far ahead of your parents and grandparents in ways that are going to change this planet for the better.
+Millennials and Gen Z, you are so far ahead of your parents and grandparents in ways that will change this planet for the better.
 So, ignore the haters, and thank you – we’re proud of you.